-Clubs continue their efforts to raise awareness of Osteoporosis and the cost burden it is to our community.
+Clubs continued their efforts to raise awareness of Osteoporosis and the cost burden it is to our community.
 An osteoporotic fracture, can change life and lifestyle, overnight..

 Disaster Management Water Project

-The Disaster Management Water Project will benefit the families in the Drasa Area of Fiji in times of Natural disasters.
-This is a 'Friendship Link' project initiated and managed by SI Lautoka Club in Fijij with the help of Soroptimist clubs from South Australia, SI Sigatoka, SI Rakiraki, SI Hong Kong and SI New Zealand South Region.
-So far SI Lautoka has recieved funding for 8 x 2000L tanks.
+The Disaster Management Water Project benefited the families in the Drasa Area of Fiji in times of Natural disasters.
+This 'Friendship Link' project was initiated and managed by SI Lautoka Club in Fijij with the help of Soroptimist clubs from South Australia, SI Sigatoka, SI Rakiraki, SI Hong Kong and SI New Zealand South Region.
+SI Lautoka recieved funding for 8 x 2000L tanks.

 Federation & International Projects

 Federation of the SWP project: Sactuary Shelter for women.

 The projects aims to provide shelter to the most vulnerable in our community especially women and children who have been the victims of domestic violence and natural disasters and for whom are often the last to receive care and attention.